 Authorizes other acts for your representative.
 Describe these specific acts on Side 5, Other Acts Authorization.

-Part V – Request MyFTB Full Online Account Access for Tax Professional(s)
+Part V – Request or Retain MyFTB Full Online Account Access for Tax Professional(s)

 You must check either the “Yes” or “No” box to request or deny full online account access.
 If you check the “Yes” box, an authorization code will be mailed to you in a separate notice to approve the full online account access.
 Your authorization of full online account access is specific to each tax professional.
 An authorization code will be provided for each tax professional listed on the POA Declaration for you to authorize or deny their full online account access.
 An authorization code will not be sent for tax professional(s) if they do not have MyFTB access or if they currently have full online account access.

 If you check the “No” box, check both the “Yes” and “No” box, or do not check any box, then we will process the authorization request as a “No” and your tax professional(s) will be granted limited online account access.
 Any existing relationships with tax professional(s) listed on this declaration with full online account access will be changed to limited online account access.